Kolian-731/Cource_Project_For_Angular_8/README.md

-# Cource Project For Angular 8
+# Course Project For Angular 8

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.20.